 Autonomous delivery legislation in the EU and in the US

-The technology behind last mile autonomous deliveries is making huge leaps forward, but the legislative infrastructure to support and enable these solutions is still lacking or incomplete in many parts of the world.
+The technology behind last mile autonomous deliveries is making huge leaps forward, but the legislative infrastructure to support and enable these solutions is still incomplete in many parts of the world.

-In this article, we’ll look at the legal context of autonomous deliveries, and see how countries are adapting to technological progress and commercial demand.
+In this article, we’ll look at the legal context of autonomous deliveries, and see how countries are adapting to technological progress and commercial demand, and also how companies can navigate the complex legal context of last-mile delivery and begin launching their first experiments with autonomous delivery robots.

 Autonomous delivery: different legal issues are at stake